 Beppu's hot springs generate not only abundant amounts of water but also a lot of steam that can be seen blowing out here and there across the city.
 For centuries, people have been harnessing the naturally hot steam for cooking food.
 The resulting dishes are called "Hell Steam Cuisine" and are simple and healthy due to the gentle, additive-free cooking method.
 The naturally mineral-laden steam is also said to bring out the true flavors of the food.

 Once you have your food, head over to the kitchen area and rent your steam chamber.
-510 yen will get you 30 minutes which should be enough for most dishes, although you can extend your time for 150 yen per additional 10 minutes.
+There are two types of steam chambers: large ones and small ones which are priced differently.
 One of the volunteers will guide you to a steam chamber and help you set up the food.
 Set a timer and come back to take out your food when it is done.

 The center has indoor tables plus a nice outdoor terrace that you can eat on when the weather is good.
 Tea, utensils and condiments are provided, so there is no need to bring your own.
 As the cooking center is staffed by volunteers, once you are finished eating, you are expected to return your plates and clean up your area by yourself.